Is ALDI Cheaper than Walmart? 2019 ALDI vs Walmart price comparison

 Back in May of 2017 I did a price snapshot comparison between my local ALDI and Walmart stores, where I compared the prices of a number of equivalent items at the two stores in the same town on the same day.
 I thought it might be interesting to repeat this experiment in 2019 to see if ALDI is still cheaper than Walmart.
 So, I again visited the same two stores on May 10, 2019 — to collect updated prices and see what might have changed over the past two years.

-- If, after reading this, anyone wants to try (or loves) Walmart grocery pickup, here’s a $10 off $50 code that is currently working for new AND returning customers as of 5/14/19: LA9ARAAC
+- If, after reading this, anyone wants to try Walmart grocery pickup, here’s a $10 off $50 code for new customers: TRIPLE10.

 - Then of course to be fair, for those of you who want to try out ALDI grocery delivery through Instacart, check out my review.